Grand Duchy of Baden: Geography

 Owing to its physical configuration, Baden presents great extremes of heat and cold.
-The Rhine valley is the warmest district in Germany, but the higher elevations of the Black Forest record the greatest degrees of cold experienced in the South.
+The Rhine valley is the warmest district in Germany, but the higher elevations of the Black Forest record the greatest degrees of cold experienced in the south.
 The mean temperature of the Rhine valley is approximately 10 °C and that of the high table-land 6 °C. July is the hottest month and January the coldest.

 The mineral wealth of Baden was not great, but iron, coal, lead and zinc of excellent quality were produced; silver, copper, gold, cobalt, vitriol and sulfur were obtained in small quantities.
 Peat was found in abundance, as well as gypsum, china clay, potter's earth and salt.
 The mineral springs of Baden are still very numerous and have acquired great celebrity, those of Baden-Baden, Badenweiler, Antogast, Griesbach, Friersbach and Peterthal being the most frequented.

 In the valleys the soil is particularly fertile, yielding luxuriant crops of wheat, maize, barley, spelt, rye, beans, potatoes, flax, hemp, hops, beetroot and tobacco; and even in the more mountainous part, rye, wheat and oats are extensively cultivated.
 There is a considerable extent of pasture-land, and the rearing of cattle, sheep, pigs and goats is extensively practised.
 Of game, deer, boar, snipe and wild partridges are fairly abundant, while the mountain streams yield trout of excellent quality.
 Viticulture is increasing, and the wines continue to sell well.
 The Baden wine region is Germany's third largest in terms of vineyard surface.
 The gardens and the orchards supply an abundance of fruit, especially sweet cherries, plums, apples and walnuts, and bee-keeping is practised throughout the country.
 A greater proportion of Baden than any other south German state is occupied by forests.
 In these, the predominant trees are European beech and silver fir, but many others, such as sweet chestnut, Scots pine, Norway spruce and the exotic coast Douglas-fir, are well represented.
 A third, at least, of the annual timber production is exported.

+Army

+Until 1871, the Grand Duchy maintained the Baden Army for defence.